mrsingleton/jour71105/lessons/html/05-hyperlinks.md

 - Avoid linking phrases such as "Click here" because it's bad for accessibility readers and for search engines.

 ## Challenge
-- How would you link to another part of a page?
-- How would you link an image to another page?
+How would you link an image to another page?